eighty20results/e20r-sequences/README.md

 Added a features that weren't included in PMPro Series, specifically the ability to:

+* Multiple delay values for the same post ID (repeating alerts & posts/pages)
+* [sequence_list] shortcode for paginated sequence list
+* Widget containing summary (excerpt) of most recent post in a sequence [***] for the logged in user.
-* Configure the sort order for the series/sequence
+* Configure the sort order for the sequence
-* Show/hide upcoming series/sequence posts
+* Show or hide upcoming posts in a ssequence from the end-user ("show" means all post titles for the sequence will be listed for the user with date/day of availability).
-* Show/hide "You are on day XXX of your membership"
+* Show or hide "You are on day XXX of your membership" notice on sequence page.
-* Show "delay time" as "days since membership started" or calendar date to end user.
+* Show "delay time" as "days since membership started" or "calendar date" to end-user.
+* Let admin decide whether to show "post available on" as a "day of membership" or date (relative to users membership).
 * Admin defined schedule (using WP-Cron) for new content alert emails to users.
-* User opt-in for receiving email alerts
+* User opt-in for receiving email alerts (User can disable/re-enable as desired).
 * Templated email alerts for new content
 * Pagination of sequence lists in sequence page
-* [sequence_list] shortcode for paginated sequence list
-* Widget containing summary (excerpt) of most recent post in a sequence [*]
-* Allows 'preview' of upcoming posts in the sequence - I.e. logged in user can access it, but won't receive alert until it's officially released.
+* Allows 'preview' of upcoming posts in the sequence (Lets the admin/editor send alerts for "today" while letting the user read ahead if so desired - used in coaching programs, for instance).
+* A settings metabox to simplify configuration (rather than only use filters)
+* Filters to let the admin specify the types of posts/pages to include in a sequence, etc.
+* Convert and existing PMPro Series to a sequence (using filter)

 See ./email/README.txt for information on templates for the email alerts.